metazool/synthercise/Unplugged/Hip_It.md

 * Forward fold again, then step one leg back into a _lunge_ (step quite far back).
 Keep chest raised.
 * Step the other leg back into "downward dog" (body is in a v-shape, hips upwards, ribs pulled downwards, shoulderblades down and back.

-* Raise one leg, pointing it upwards as far as you can, no further than than (three-legged dog)
+* Raise one leg, pointing it upwards as far as you can, then probably further than that (three-legged dog)

-* Bend the knee on the extended leg, and tilt it outwards at the hip (about 30 degrees.
-Rotate outwards to inwards three times, then inwards to outwards, and return to centre.
+* Bend the knee on the extended leg, and tilt it outwards at the hip (about 30 degrees).
+Rotate the knee from the hip outwards to inwards three times, then inwards to outwards, then return to centre.

 * Press hips and shoulders forwards, your chest is out in front of your hands and back is arched, making a sort of aerial bow shape

 * Press backwards and lower the leg, into downward dog (hips upwards, belly sucked in, shoulders down and back, ribs pulling upwards towards shoulders

 * Shift weight forward so you're in a plank (arms straight, hands under shoulders, toes tucked, core engaged).
+The correctness of your plank position shows you where your feet should be placed for the lunge then downward dog, shouldn't need to move once connected to the floor

-* Slowly fold in elbows and head towards the floor (like a tricep pushup in reverse)
+* Slowly fold in elbows and head towards the floor (like a tricep pushup in reverse - "chataranga")

 * Untuck toes, straighten arms, hips still pressed down into "up dog" (definitely a back bend).
-Option here is "cobra" - instead of straightening arms, bend so elbows are 90 degrees, push upper chest upwards.
+Beginner option here is "cobra" - instead of straightening arms, bend so elbows are 90 degrees, push upper chest upwards.
 Look upwards

 * From here, reverse the flow: tuck toes, back to downward dog, foot between hands "with control" back to lunge, forward fold, flat back extend, forward fold, up to extended mountain, repeat other side